Franckyi/KButtplug/README.md

 // Connect to an external server (for example: a server running with Intiface Desktop) client.connectWebsocket("ws://localhost:12345")

-// Connect to an embedded server client.connectLocal("My Server")
+// Connect to an embedded server (not recommended, causes memory leaks in some cases) client.connectLocal("My Server")
 ```

-> Note: Most API methods are executed asynchronously and return a CompletableFuture.
+> Note: Most API methods on ButtplugClient and ButtplugDevice are executed asynchronously
+> and return a CompletableFuture.

 ### Scanning